128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-starttls          Connect to this server using STARTTLS.
-Default port is 389. ldaps             Connect to this server via LDAPS.
-Default port is 636. global-catalog    Connect to this server as an Active Directory Global Catalog.
+- starttls:          Connect to this server using STARTTLS.
+Default port is 389.
+- ldaps:             Connect to this server via LDAPS.
+Default port is 636.
+- global-catalog:    Connect to this server as an Active Directory Global Catalog.
 Default port is 3269.

 ## `configure authority ldap-server user-search-base`